dillon-webster/server-photo-app/README.md

 # server-photos

+I had a folder of photos sitting on my home server with no good way to browse them.
+I didn't want just a file server — I wanted something that actually felt like Apple Photos: a timeline, a map, albums.
+So I built it.

-A self-hosted photo app for your home server.
-Upload photos from a browser and browse them in a timeline, map, and albums UI — like a personal Apple Photos that runs on your own hardware.
+Upload photos from a browser and browse them in a timeline, map, and albums UI, all running on your own hardware.

 ## Features